-• behaved in a way that has harmed a child, or may have harmed a child • possibly committed a criminal offense against or related to a child • behaved in an inappropriate way towards a child which may indicate that he or she is unsuitable to work with children

-• if there are concerns about the person's behavior towards their own children• children unrelated to their employment or voluntary work, and there has been recommendation from a strategy discussion that consideration should be given to the risk posed to children they work with

-• an allegation has been made about abuse that took place some time ago and the accused person may still be working with or having contact with children
+behaved in a way that has harmed a child, or may have harmed a child possibly committed a criminal offence against or related to a child behaved in an inappropriate way towards a child which may indicate that he or she is unsuitable to work with children if there are concerns about the person's behaviour towards their own children children unrelated to their employment or voluntary work, and there has been a recommendation as part of a strategy discussion, that consideration should be given to the risk posed to children they work with an allegation has been made about abuse that took place some time ago and the accused person may still be working with or having contact with children

-We are aware of the possibility of allegations being made against members of staff or volunteers that are working or may come into contact with children and young people whilst in our setting.
-Allegations will usually be that some kind of abuse has takenplace such as inappropriate behaviour displayed, inappropriate sexual comments, excessive one to one attention beyond the requirements their role and responsibilities, inappropriate sharing or images.
+Allegations will usually be that some kind of abuse has taken place such as inappropriate behaviour displayed, inappropriate sexual comments, excessive one to one attention beyond the requirements of their role and responsibilities, inappropriate sharing or images.
 Allegations are made for a variety of reasons:

-- Abuse has actually taken place. - Something has happened to the child that reminds them of a past event -the child is unable to recognize that the situation and people are different; Children can misinterpret your language or your actions. - Some children recognise that allegations can be powerful and if they are angry with you about something, they can make an allegation as a way of hitting out. - An allegation can be a way of seeking attention.
+Abuse has actually taken place.

+Something has happened to the child that reminds them of a past event - the child is unable to recognize that the situation and people are different; Children can misinterpret your language or your actions.

+Some children recognise that allegations can be powerful and if they are angry with you about something, they can make an allegation as a way of hitting out.
+An allegation can be a way of seeking attention.
-If an allegation is made against an adult in a position of trust whether they be members of staff or volunteers this should be brought to the immediate attention of the DSL who will advise the Chair of Trustees/Committee/Proprietor.
-In the case of the allegation being made against the DSL this will be brought to the immediate attention of the Chair of Trustees/Committees/Proprietor.
-The

-DSL/Chair of Trustees/Committees/Proprietor will need to discuss with the Local Authority Designated Officer (LADO) the nature of the allegations made against the adult, inorder for the appropriate action to be taken.
+If an allegation is made against an adult in a position of trust whether they be members of staff or volunteers this should be brought to the immediate attention of the DSL who will advise the Owner.
+In the case of the allegation being made against the DSL this will be brought to the immediate attention of the Owner.
+The DSL will need to discuss with the Local Authority Designated Officer (LADO) the nature of the allegations made against the adult, in order for the appropriate action to be taken.
 This may constitute an initial evaluation meeting or strategy discussion depending on the allegation being made.
-All allegations must be taken seriously and objectively and dealt with in a timely manner, in the case of an allegation the DSL/Chair of Trustees/committees/Proprietor will need to:
+All allegations must be taken seriously and objectively and dealt with in a timely manner, in the case of an allegation the DSL/ Proprietor will need to: